JPMorgan CEO says he should have caught "London whale" trades

-WASHINGTON (Reuters) - The chief executive of JPMorgan Chase & Co (JPM.N) said he should have caught the “London whale” derivatives trades that resulted in a multibillion-dollar loss for the bank.
+WASHINGTON, Oct 10 (Reuters) - The chief executive of JPMorgan Chase & Co said he should have caught the “London whale” derivatives trades that resulted in a multibillion-dollar loss for the bank.

 “We made a stupid error,” Jamie Dimon told an audience at the Council on Foreign Relations in Washington on Wednesday.
 “I should have caught it ...
 I didn‘t.”